enigma-io/boundless/packages/boundless-tokenized-input/README.md

   (default `<div>X</div>`) the JSX used for the close button itself

 - __tokenCloseVisible__ `Boolean`
-  (default `true`) determines if the `.ui-tokenfield-token-close` element should be rendered for each token
+  (default `true`) determines if the `.b-tokenfield-token-close` element should be rendered for each token

 - __tokens__ `Array<Number>`
   the indexes of entities that should be rendered as "tokens" in the component UI